LivePersonInc/developer-center/pages/documents/account-configuration/meta-data/Introduction.md

 ---
 title: Introduction
 level1: Documents
-level2: Account Configuration

 level3: Meta Data API
 permalink: account-configuration-meta-data-introduction.html
 root-link: true
-level-order: 3
+level-order: 6
 order: 1
 indicator: both
 ---

 This document covers the LiveEngage (LE) Meta Data backend logic and the capabilities and description of its various APIs.
-The purpose of meta data is to allow actions across multiple types or actions which are not spcific to single type.
+The purpose of meta data is to allow actions across multiple types of engagements or actions which are not specific to single type.

 ### Getting Started